samdark/wnmp-dev/README.md

 Known issues
 ------------

 - php-cgi can handle a single request at a time.
-Since running multiple php-cgi results in frequent caching and impossibility to debug with
+Since running multiple php-cgi results in frequent crashing and impossibility to debug with
-  XDebug we're sticking with a single php-cgi instance.
-If you need performant solution under Windows consider switching to Apache or IIS.
+  XDebug we're sticking to a single php-cgi instance.
+If you need better performance using Windows consider switching to Apache or IIS.